tatacoa/petproject/README.md

 # The Game

-The player control a gun that appear in the low part of the screen, the player can move the gun to the rigth and to the left using the < > keys and to shot using the barscpace.
-When the game beginns, a familiy of rabbits come to tierpark from the top of the screen, the player shot the rabits, when the player kill all the rabits, a new generation will come to the park that is faster, if a rabbit comes to the end of the park the player will loose and the game is over.
+The player control the gun to appear in the low part of the screen, the player can move the gun to the rigth and to the left using the <> keys and to shot using the barscpace.
+When the game begins, a familiy of rabbits come to tierpark from the top of the screen, the player shot the rabits, when the player kills all the rabbits, a new generation will come to the park that is faster, if a rabbit comes to the end of the park the player will lose and the game is over.

 ![image](images/Screenshot1.png)